 What Is Histopathology?
-A Complete Guide for Researchers and Clinicians
+A Complete Guide for Preclinical Research

-Histopathology is the microscopic examination of tissue to study the manifestations of disease.
-Whether you're diagnosing cancer, assessing organ damage, or validating a preclinical drug candidate, histopathology remains an essential tool in both clinical and research settings.
+Histopathology is the microscopic examination of biological tissues to observe the cellular changes caused by disease.
+Whether you are validating a preclinical drug candidate, assessing organ toxicity, or diagnosing cancer, histopathology remains the gold standard in both clinical and pharmaceutical research settings.

-In this guide, we’ll explore what histopathology involves, how it differs from histology, the key techniques used, and its expanding role in modern biomedical science.
+In this guide, we’ll explore the complete histopathology workflow, clarify how it differs from routine histology, break down key staining techniques (like H&E and IHC), and discuss its expanding role in modern biomedical science.

 What Is Histopathology?